Frequently Asked Questions

 If you see an animal that needs help you should:

-- Advise TVWC of the situation.
+- Advise us of the situation.
 Information needed includes location of animal, type of animal (if known) and why it needs rescue eg found on road.
-TVWC will advise of next steps.
+We will advise you about next steps.

 Where is Currumbin Wildlife Hospital (CWH)?

 Should I put food and water out for the wildlife in my backyard?

 Our Australian Native Animals are specialist feeders and the best way to feed them is by growing native plants species in your backyard.
 Grevillea’s and bottle brush will attract honeyeaters as well as beneficial insects that magpies and currawongs enjoy in their diet.
 A rockery will attract lizards.
 Possums enjoy a diet of flowers and leaves.

 Human food is not a natural food source for Australian Native Animals and can make them sick.
 On truly hot days, a clean bowl of water may help our wildlife in extreme weather.
 And a bird bath (with water changed often) is always great for our feathered friends especially on hot days.